-Are you trying to decide whether you should rent or buy a house in Washington DC and North Carolina?
+Are you trying to decide whether you should rent or buy a house in Charlotte?
 In our latest post, we offer some questions to ask yourself to help you make the decision!

-Like many people, you might find yourself on the fence, trying to figure out if you should rent or buy a home in Washington DC and North Carolina or the surrounding area.
+Like many people, you might find yourself on the fence, trying to figure out if you should rent or buy a home in Charlotte or the surrounding area.
 There is no right or wrong answer, what is right for one person. may not be right for another!
 Consider these questions below before you make the decision on whether to rent or buy a house.

 How Long Do You Plan On Being There?